This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Breastfeed your infant: Breast milk helps protect him from allergies that can trigger wheezing and other problems.

-- Help your child get enough exercise and eat healthy foods: Follow caregivers' orders for how to manage your child's cough or shortness of breath while he is active.
+- Help your child get enough exercise and eat healthy foods: Follow healthcare providers' orders for how to manage your child's cough or shortness of breath while he is active.
 If his symptoms get worse with exercise, he may need to take medicine through an inhaler 10 to 15 minutes before exercise.
 Give your child healthy foods.
-Ask your child's caregiver what your child should weigh.
-If he weighs more than his caregiver says he should, his symptoms may get worse.
+Ask your child's healthcare provider what your child should weigh.
+If he weighs more than his healthcare provider says he should, his symptoms may get worse.

 - Avoid spreading illness: Keep your child away from others if he has a fever or other symptoms.
 Do not send him to school or daycare until his fever is gone and he is feeling better.
 Keep your child away from large groups of people or others who are sick.
 This decreases his chance of getting sick.